swaptacular/swpt_accounts/protocol.rst

    32-bit integer wrapping).

 status_flags : int16
-   Account configuration flags.
+   Account configuration bit-flags.
 Server implementations may use these flags for different purposes.
-The lowest bit (bit ``0``) is reserved and has the meaning "scheduled for deletion". [#]_ If all of the following conditions are met, the account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's
+The lowest bit (bit ``0``) is reserved and has the meaning "scheduled for deletion". [#]_ If all of the following conditions are met, an account SHOULD be removed from the server's database: 1) the account is scheduled for deletion; 2) the account has no prepared transfers that await finalization; 3) at least 48 hours have passed since account's